klclaudio/brams/doc/BRAMS_6.0_-_INSTALL_PREREQUISITES.md

        cd grib2
  ```

    Before compile you must modify the makefile.
-Edit the makefile, find and change the following variables (use the values as show bellow):
+Edit the makefile, find and change the following variables (use the values as show below):

     USE_NETCDF3=0
     USE_NETCDF4=0